Qilinn-Robotics/Qilinn-Robotics.github.io/_pages/about.md

 My research interests primarily revolve around the following core directions:

 * **Motion Planning for Mobile Robots**: Addressing nonholonomic constraints in robots using optimization-based, reinforcement learning, or end-to-end methods to improve motion planning effectiveness in confined spaces.

-* **Multi-Robot Swarm Decision-Making**: Utilizing Artificial Intelligence algorithms (Large Language Models & Deep Learning) to solve scheduling and decision-making challenges in multi-robot systems, with a focus on agricultural applications.
+* **Multi-Robot Swarm Decision-Making**: Utilizing Artificial Intelligence algorithms to solve scheduling and decision-making challenges in multi-robot systems, with a focus on agricultural applications.

 * **Derivative-free & Multi-objective Optimization**: Beyond my primary robotics research, I aim to create a more efficient paradigm for derivative-free/gradient-free optimization, applicable to a specific class of multi-objective problems.
 (My focus: problems that are intuitive for humans but challenging for AI agents, such as plotting multiple collision-free paths on a global feature map).

 ## Collaboration and Contact